paulchambaz/illiad/README.md

 ### POST /login

 This endpoint allows you to recuperate a user's api key using a username and password.
 You will need this api key for all other connections with the database.

-For authentification you need to provide a header `Auth: your-api-key`.

 ## License